-Note: The Custom option is only available when you perform a basic installation. $\triangle$
+Note: The Custom option is available only when you perform a basic installation. \triangle

 - 3 On the Enter SAS Metadata Server Information window, enter 8560 instead of 8561 as the port number. - 4 On the Advanced Properties Editor window, click Edit Properties.
-In the text file that opens, make the changes that are shown in the following table:
+In the text file that opens, make the changes that are shown in the following table.

-Table 17.1 Values for the Administration Metadata Server
+Table 20.1 Values for the Administration Metadata Server

-Replace occurrences of these With this value Lev1 Lev0
+Replace Occurrences of These With This Value Lev1 Lev0